Afghanistan’s collapse leaves allies questioning U.S. resolve on other fronts

 "Whatever happened to 'America is back'?" said Tobias Ellwood, who chairs the Defense Committee in the British Parliament, citing Biden's foreign policy promise to rebuild alliances and restore U.S. prestige damaged during the Trump administration.

-"People are bewildered that after two decades of this big, high-tech power intervening, they are withdrawing and effectively handing the country back to the people we went in to defeat," he said.
+"People are bewildered that after two decades of this big, high-tech power intervening, they are withdrawing and effectively handing the country back to the people we went in to defeat," Ellwood said.
 "This is the irony.
 How can you say America is back when we're being defeated by an insurgency armed with no more than [rocket-propelled grenades], land mines and AK-47s?"

-As much as its military capabilities, the United States' decades-old role as a defender of democracies and freedoms is again in jeopardy, said Rory Stewart, who was a British minister for international development in the Conservative government of Theresa May.
+As much as its military capabilities, the United States' decades-old role as a defender of democracies and freedoms is again in jeopardy, said Rory Stewart, who was Britain's minister for international development in the Conservative government of Theresa May.
 "The Western democracy that seemed to be the inspiration for the world, the beacon for the world, is turning its back," Stewart said.

-Britain has voiced some of the bluntest criticisms of the pullout, unusually for a country that regards itself as the United States' closest ally.
+Britain has voiced some of the bluntest criticisms of the pullout, which is unusual for a country that regards itself as the United States' closest ally.
 Britain made the biggest contribution to the U.S.-led war in Afghanistan and suffered the highest number of casualties after the United States.

-In comments Friday, Britain's defense secretary, Ben Wallace, predicted civil war and the return of al-Qaeda, the terrorist organization whose attacks on Sept.
+In comments Friday, British Defense Secretary Ben Wallace predicted civil war and the return of al-Qaeda, the terrorist organization whose attacks on Sept.
 11, 2001, prompted the U.S.-led intervention in Afghanistan.

 "I feel this was not the right time or decision to make," he told Sky News.
 "Of course al-Qaeda will probably come back, and certainly it would like that kind of breeding ground."